bundlebee/bundle-bee/README.md

 * **Adam Modras** (https://github.com/js-mode)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* Hats off to https://twitter.com/michalhudecek for providing the bundle bee image!
+* Hats off to michal hudecek for providing the bundle bee image!